jasonklusowski/jasonklusowski.github.io/_pages/about.md

 Research Interests
 ======

-I am broadly interested in statistical learning theory---the study and design of prediction algorithms for regression and classification.
+I am broadly interested in statistical learning theory, though most of my recent work has focused on the study and design of prediction algorithms for regression and classification.

 * tree-structured learning (e.g., random forests, CART)
 * neural networks (approximation and statistical properties)